osate/osate2/alisa/org.osate.alisa.help/help/markdown/AnalysisResultFormat.md

 * *Info*: The diagnostic represents an informational message.
 This is not considered to be a failure or error of the enclosing Result object.

-* *None*: The diagnostic or result type has not been categorized.
+* *TBD*: The diagnostic or result type has not been categorized.

 ## Use in ALISA